Monday, February 6, 2006

 DETROIT - Paint this Super Bowl black and gold.
 With a whole lot of satisfaction for Jerome Bettis, Bill Cowher and his Pittsburgh Steelers.
 The final Bus stop featured a little trickery starring MVP Hines Ward, a bunch of help from the Seattle Seahawks and a huge boost from the Terrible Towels, a handful of football fortune that added up to One for the Thumb. (full story)

-Word: sack: in football, to tackle a quarterback behind the line of scrimmage as he attempts to pass the ball
+of scrimmage as he attempts to pass the ball

 Friday, February 3, 2006